dhimmel/scopus/README.md

 conda env create --file=environment.yml
 ```

-Then use `source activate journalmetrics` and `source deactivate` to activate or deactivate the environment.
-On windows, use `activate journalmetrics` and `deactivate` instead.
+Then use `source activate scopus` and `source deactivate` to activate or deactivate the environment.
+On windows, use `activate scopus` and `deactivate` instead.